 - Enable AirPlay by toggling the switch to ‘ON’.

 3. Add Multiple Users

-As we said earlier in this Kodi guide, you can use this software as your family’s home media center.
+As we said earlier in our Beginner’s Guide to Kodi, you can use this software as your family’s home media center.
 Furthermore, you can add several users and associate them with your family members.
 That way, everyone can customize Kodi according to their needs.
 For more information, turn to our guide to setting up Kodi profiles.